Log in

 We compared how much it would cost spending with Currensea versus Halifax on a 10 day holiday to Florida for a family of four.
 Take a look at the table to see the breakdown of spend- we've also included the card scheme rate that Halifax charges.

-However, this does not include interest, which Halifax also charge depending on when you pay off your spending, or if you use an ATM
+However, this does not include interest, which Halifax also charge depending on when you pay off your spending, or if you use an ATM.

 Currensea charges Halifax charges